charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 Kenobi's plan is to brainwash Luke, then send him to assassinate Vader; if either kills the other, his revenge will be complete.

 To that end, first Kenobi must convince Luke to come off-world with him.
 He begins by telling Luke that Vader killed his father, which is a lie.
-He attempts to convince Luke to join the Rebellion.
+He then attempts to convince Luke to join the Rebellion.
 Luke declines, citing responsibilities to his family.
 To force his hand, Kenobi's Tusken mercenaries murder Luke's aunt and uncle, burn their home to the ground, and leave (half-assed) evidence that the attack was carried out by Stormtroopers.
 With no further ties to Tatooine, Luke agrees to travel with Kenobi, ostensibly to Alderaan.

 In transit, he begins Luke's "training."
 It is instrumental to Kenobi's plan that Luke believe himself to be an invincible supersoldier, with powers of premonition and telepathy.
 In fact, the Force includes neither such ability.